Christian Taylor, two-time Olympic triple jump champion, ruptures Achilles

 During that stretch, he changed his takeoff leg and then posted the second-farthest triple jump in history — 18.21 meters — to miss Brit Jonathan Edwards‘ world record from 1995 by the length of a cigarette.

-Taylor’s injury makes countryman Will Claye the current Tokyo Olympic favorite.
-Claye, a teammate of Taylor’s at the University of Florida, took silver at the last two Olympics and the last two world championships behind Taylor.
+Countryman Will Claye, a teammate of Taylor’s at the University of Florida, took silver at the last two Olympics and the last two world championships behind Taylor.

-Claye, 29, has the world’s two best triple jumps since the start of 2019.
+Claye, 29, has the world’s two best outdoor triple jumps since the start of 2019.

 OlympicTalk is on Apple News.
 Favorite us!